 - Habitat consists of numerous niches; Niche does not contain any such components.

-- Habitat includes the effect of temperature, rainfall, and other abiotic factors; Niche includes the flow of energy from one organism to other through the ecosystem.
+- Habitat includes the effect of temperature, rainfall, and other abiotic factors; Niche includes the flow of energy from one organism to another through the ecosystem.

-- Examples of habitat include deserts, oceans, forest, rivers, mountains, etc.; Niche is a part of habitat only, where a shelter for living being can be furnished.
+- Examples of habitat include deserts, oceans, forests, rivers, mountains, etc.; Niche is a part of habitat only, where a shelter for living beings can be furnished.

 - Habitat supports numerous species at a time; Niche supports a single species at a time.

 - As said above habitat is a superset of niche and niche is a subset of habitat, which means niche is a part of the habitat.

 - A habitat is a physical place in nature, while a niche is a kind of activity performed by organisms.